-The Autumn equinox coincides with my last day with the Royal Opera on tour in Japan.
-We will have just performed the thrilling opening sequence of Verdi’s Otello in Tokyo at the moment of equinox – UK readers will be having breakfast (08.50 BST).
-Whatever, wherever, whenever… Happy Equinox!
+The Autumn Equinox 2019 coincided with my last day with the Royal Opera on tour in Japan.
+We had just performed the thrilling opening sequence of Verdi’s Otello in Tokyo at the moment of equinox – UK readers were having breakfast (08.50 BST).

 Nara’s main touristic draw are the ancient Buddhist temples in parkland roamed by sacred shika deer.
 I had been nearly templed out in our one short break of two days, having spent most of the time visiting the gorgeous temples of Kyoto beforehand.
 Nara’s big draw though is BIG.
 Todai-ji temple is still one of the biggest wooden structures on Earth, housing an immense bronze Buddha, or Daibatsu, cast in 752.
 Staggering stuff, and I revived sufficiently to enjoy it in the company of many hundreds of others.
 And dozens of deer.

 Which made the visit to this old merchant’s house, alone and at opening time the next morning, all the more poignant.
 The beautiful co-mingling of interior and exterior, the simplicity and efficiency of design.
 Very Zen, and in its way more spiritual than most of the temples.

 And here’s another thing.
 I lingered here unrushed, because I knew Japanese Railways would deliver me: Nara 10.00 to Kyoto, then 10.56 Shinkansen ‘bullet train’ 514 kms to Tokyo in little over two hours (13.13), change to local train arriving Ueno station 13.21 for onstage rehearsal at 13.35.
 That’s Japan, ancient and modern, in a nutshell.